Laurence Delisle Pellier: Patents

-Awards and memberships
+Awards and professional affiliations

 In 1962, Pellier received the Achievement Award of the Society of Women Engineers in recognition of her significant contributions to the field of metallurgy, exemplified by her continuous leadership in research and development of products, physical metallurgy testing and manufacturing methods.

 Pellier was a member of the American Institute of Mining and Metallurgical Engineers, American Society for Metals, American Society for Testing Materials, Electron Microscope Society of America, French Engineers in the U.S.A., New York Electron Microscopists, New York Microscopical Society, Société Française de Métallurgie, and the Society of Women Engineers.

 Legacy

 Pellier was a charter members of the Society of Women Engineers in 1950.
 Pellier was presented with an honorary life membership in SWE with her 1962 SWE Achievement award.

 On engineering, Pellier stated, “The role of women in engineering is the same as that of men.
 The timeworn prejudices and hearsays leveled at women have long been proved false as more of them have entered the profession.
 Women are subjected to the same exacting training as men; they take the same examinations; receive the same degrees and - on the job - fulfill the same assignments.”

 In 2023, Pellier was one of six featured pioneers for Women’s History month at the National Inventors Hall of Fame Museum (NIHF) housed in the US Patent and Trademark Office.